^Branch ~tree~

 Subject

-^Tree is a mode of ^Write that ~helps~ us capture information in branches as semi-structured data. ^Tree is a technique to ^Help us ^Think about ourselves, others and our world.
-A technique to ^Name-or-express may ^Minimize appearance of depth or ^Give us further ~insight~.
+^Tree is a mode of ^Write that ~helps~ us to ^Gather data to ^Organize in ~part~.
+It is a ~mechanism~ to ^Help us to ^Think about ourselves, others and our world. ^As we ^Name-or-express to ^Hide ~parts~ of a ~tree~, we may ^Decrease its ~depth~ or ^Increase ~insight~.

 Target